TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/blocks`](/api#operation/chaindata-blocks)

+Below is a list of the data fields for blocks.
+Following that are the commands that produce or manage blocks.
 ### Fields
 | Field         | Description                                                   | Type              |
 | ------------- | ------------------------------------------------------------- | ----------------- |
 | gasLimit      | the system-wide maximum amount of gas permitted in this block | gas               |